Review of the Screenwriting MasterClass

 What is MasterClass?

 MasterClass is an online learning platform offering courses on various subjects like cooking, sports, writing, filmmaking, acting, photography, science and many more.
 But the icing on the cake here is, they are offered by experts in these respective fields.
+They also provide downloadable PDF workbooks for each course.

 Review: Is the Screenwriting MasterClass Really Worth the Money?